Zuoying HSR station

-Zuoying (左營 (Zuǒyíng)) is a metro and railway station in Kaohsiung, Taiwan served by Kaohsiung MRT, Taiwan High Speed Rail, and Taiwan Railways, where it is known as Xinzuoying (新左營 (New Zuoying)).
+Zuoying (左營 (Zuǒyíng)) is a metro and railway station in Kaohsiung, Taiwan served by Kaohsiung MRT, Taiwan High Speed Rail, and Taiwan Railway (formerly Taiwan Railways Administration), where it is known as Xinzuoying (新左營 (New Zuoying)).
 The station is served by the fastest HSR express services of the 1 series.

 Overview

 The station is located at the eastern foot of Mt.
 Panping (also known as Mt.
 Banping) in Kaohsiung, next to the South East Cement factory buildings.
 In addition to rail routes, the station is also close to National Highway No. 1, 3, 10 and Provincial Highway No. 1 and 17.

 On 15 October 2009, Shin Kong Mitsukoshi won a deal to lease a building at the station and turn it into a shopping complex under a 10-year operate-transfer (OT) contract for NT$505 million (US$15.6 million).
 The new branch opened at the north-east corner of station on 1 April 2010.
 In June 2009, a folding bike rental station was set up at the MRT station to facilitate tourism in the city.
 The station is also equipped with vehicle and motorcycle parking lots.